OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:37

-and saying, “If you are the king of the Jews, save yourself.”
+and they joked, “If you are the king of the Jews, save yourself.”

 ## Luke 23:38